wittfabian/djangae/docs/contributing.md

 ## Running tests

-For running the tests, (the first time only) you just need to run:
+For running the tests, you just need to run:

     $ ./runtests.sh

-This will download the App Engine SDK, pip install a bunch of stuff locally, download the Django tests and run them.
-If you want to run the tests on a specific Django version (1.8 and 1.9 are supported), simply do:
+On the first run this will download the App Engine SDK, pip install a bunch of stuff locally (into a folder, no virtualenv needed), download the Django tests and run them.
+Subsequent runs will just run the tests.
+If you want to run the tests on a specific Django version, simply do:

     $ DJANGO_VERSION=1.8 ./runtests.sh

-After you have run the tests once, you can do:

-    $ cd testapp
-    ./runtests.sh

-This will avoid the re-downloading of the SDK and libraries.
-Note that if you want to switch Django version then you need to use the `runtests.sh` command in the parent directory again.
+Currently the default is 1.8.
+TravisCI runs on 1.8 and 1.9 currently.

 You can run specific tests in the usual way by doing: